tommililja/Farse/README.md

 ## Validation

-There is a few different options available depending on your use case.
+There are a few different options available depending on your use case.

 #### Parser.validate

 Passes along the error string from the validation function.
-Works for both optional and non-optional values (SRTP).

 ```fsharp
 let! age = "age" ?= byte |> Parser.validate Age.fromByte